pic

 In Julia, functions are key for achieving high performance.
 This is by design, as functions have been engineered from the outset to generate efficient machine code.

 However, to fully unlock their potential, we must first understand the underlying process of function calls.
-Essentially, when a function is called, Julia attempts to identify concrete types for its variables, eventually selecting the most suitable method for the function.
+Essentially, when a function is called, Julia attempts to identify concrete types for its variables, eventually selecting a corresponding method for computation.
 At the heart of the process are three interconnected mechanisms: dispatch, compilation, and type inference.
 This section will provide a detailed explanation of each concept.

-To fully appreciate why functions in Julia are central to performance, we must first revisit the notion of variable scope.
-A function's local variables encompass all variables defined within a function's scope, including its arguments and any variable created inside the function body.
+To fully appreciate why functions are essential for performance in Julia, we must first revisit the notion of variable scope.
+Recall that local variables in a function include its arguments and any variable created inside the function body.
 These variables exist only during the function's execution and are inaccessible from outside.
-Global variables, on the other hand, refer to any variable defined outside a function's scope and remain accessible throughout the program's execution.
+Global variables, on the other hand, refer to any variable defined outside a function's scope and remain accessible throughout program execution.

-From a practical perspective, a key takeaway from this section is that wrapping code in functions is crucial for high performance in Julia.
-Instead, relying on global variables imposes a significant performance penalty.
+Anticipating the conclusions we'll obtain this section, a key takeaway is that wrapping code in functions is crucial for high performance in Julia.
+Functions ensure that variables are local, which helps to avoid the significant performance penalty introduced by global variables.

-Note that the use of global variables isn't confined to operations in the global scope.
-It also takes place when a function references variables that aren't passed as arguments.
-This is why the detrimental effect of global variables will appear in all the following cases.
+Note that the use of global variables isn't limited to code written in the global scope.
+It also arises when a function references variables that aren't passed as arguments.
+As a result, the detrimental effect of global variables will appear in all the following cases.

 x = 2